Summary

 Colors carry meaning in business contexts.
 Blue suggests trust and stability.
 Green implies growth and money.
 Red signals urgency or risk.
 Choose colors that match your industry and message.

 High contrast makes text readable fast.
 Black text on white backgrounds works best for detailed info.
 Use color sparingly to highlight key points.
 Too many bright colors make your plan look unprofessional.
+What emotions do you want your color choices to create?

 Strategic White Space Usage